RobinLinde/MapCompleteVScode/README.md

 Currently the following features are supported:

+- Layers:
   - Autocompletion for the layer names
   - Definition support for the layer names
-- Definintion support for icons
+  - Implementation support for the layer names (showing where they are used)
+- TagRenderings:
-- Autocompletion for tagRenderings in questions.json
+  - Autocompletion for _all_ tagRenderings
   - Definition support for tagRenderings
+  - Implementation support for tagRenderings (showing where they are used)
+- Filters:
+  - Autocompletion for _all_ filters
+  - Definition support for filters
+  - Implementation support for filters (showing where they are used)
+- Icons:
-- Autocompletion for filter keys in questions.json
+  - Autocompletion for icons
-- Definition support for filter keys
+  - Definition support for icons
+- Colours:
+  - Support for colours in markers, lines and fills
+- License info:
   - Definition support for paths in license_info.json files

-- Colour support for markers, lines and fills
+To achieve some of these feature, on startup the extension will parse all the files, which takes about 30 seconds.
+This will only happen once per session, and will update individual files as they are saved or removed.

 ![Demo showing autcomplete for layers and icon definition](images/demo.gif)